networknext/next/README.md

 4. Once your pull request has been reviewed merge it into `master`
 5. To deploy to dev, merge either your branch or `master` into the `dev` branch
 6. Semaphore will build your PR and copy artifacts to the google cloud gs://dev_artifacts bucket automatically.
 7. Manually trigger a rolling update in google cloud on each managed instance group you want to update to latest code.
-For dev there are managed instances for `billing`, `portal`, and `portal_cruncher`.
+For dev there are managed instances for `analytics`, `billing`, `portal`, and `server_backend`.
-8. The server and relay dev backends must be deployed with the make tool via `make deploy-server-backend` and `make deploy-relay-backend`.
+8. The relay backend must be deployed with the make tool via `make deploy-relay-backend-dev`.

 ### Production Release

 1. Ensure tests pass locally as a sanity check
 2. Create a PR to push your changes to the "prod" branch
 5. Semaphore will build your PR and copy artifacts to the google cloud gs://prod_artifacts bucket automatically.
+4. Manually trigger a deploy to the relay backend with the make tool via `make deploy-relay-backend-prod`.
+5. Manually trigger a deploy to the portal cruncher with the make tool via `make deploy-portal-cruncher-prod`.
-5. Manually trigger a rolling update in google cloud on each managed instance group you want to update to latest code, in this order:
+6. Manually trigger a rolling update in google cloud on each managed instance group you want to update to latest code, in this order:
-	1. relay backend
+	1. portal
-	2. portal backend
+	2. billing
+	3. analytics
-	3. billing backend
+	3. server_backend
-	4. server backend

 ## Development

-IMPORTANT: This repo uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to link in the [SDK](https://github.com/networknext/console).
+IMPORTANT: This repo uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to link in the [SDK](https://github.com/networknext/console) and the [Relay](https://github.com/networknext/relay).
 In order for this to work you need clone and interact with this repo over [SSH](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 ```bash
 git clone git@github.com:networknext/backend.git